dasch-swiss/dsp-docs/docs/developers/dsp-api/ontologies/knora-admin.md

 # Authorisation

 ## Users and Groups
-Each Knora user is represented by an object belonging to the class `knora-admin:User`, which is a subclass of `foaf:Person`, and has the properties in the following list.
+Each DSP-API user is represented by an object belonging to the class `knora-admin:User`, which is a subclass of `foaf:Person`, and has the properties in the following list.
 The numbers given in parentheses after each property are the so-called *cardinalities*.
 For more information on cardinalities see [here](knora-base.md#owl-cardinalities).
 * `userid` (1): A unique identifier that the user must provide when logging in.
 * `password` (1): A cryptographic hash of the user’s password.
 * `email` (0-n): Email addresses belonging to the user.